dotnet/csharpstandard/standard/arrays.md

 > ```
 > *end example*

-> it is simply shorthand for an equivalent array creation expression:
+It is simply shorthand for an equivalent array creation expression:

 > *Example*:
 > ```csharp